 A Minor Difficulty of Esperanto

 Copyight © 2002 Sylvan Zaft.
-This is the 15th chapter of Esperanto: A Language for the Global Village.
+Here is the fifteenth chapter of Esperanto: A Language for the Global Village.
 You may make electronic copies and paper copies for your personal use, and you may freely distribute verbatim copies which include this notice provided that you do not charge for these copies.
 You may not post this material to any site.
 You are invited to insert links to this site.
-For any other use, including publication, you must first get my permission.
-I welcome any suggestions about how to improve this work.
-My address is email@example.com.
+For any other use, including publication, you must first get permission.

 Among the early responses to Zamenhof’s plan for an international language were a number of proposals to change the language.
 One writer objected to Zamenhof’s word, kaj, which means “and.”
 (Kaj rhymes with the English word, “my.”)
 This writer insisted that Zamenhof use the Latin “et” instead.
 If Zamenhof did so, then the writer promised to learn the new language.